If you can see this check that

 Question 2: See it working

-To start NAMED run "service named start".
+To start NAMED run "systemctl start named.service".
+Note this make take quite a few seconds, especially the first time, as it rebuilds its root cache.
 You have to reload or restart this service when you make a configuration change remember.
 The easiest way to check that the service and config files work is:

 If it responds then your server is up.
 It should indicate that the SERVER was 127.0.0.1 (or perhaps ::1 if localhost is considered an IPv6 address) and that localhost an A record of 127.0.0.1.